MiDimas/FrontendProduction/README.md

 ## Prettier

-In the project `prettier` is used for styling code
+In the project `prettier` is used to bring the code to a single style.

+To run prettier use - `npm run prettier`

+P.S. prettier in project has conflicts with linter and shifts some imports to the one line, ever the import has length more than 120 symbols.

 ---